MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/hyper-v-server/storage-io-performance.md

 Because VHD files can only expose as 512-byte logical-sector size disks, it's likely there are applications that issue 512-byte I/O requests.
 In such cases, the RMW algorithm in the storage stack layer satisfies the requests and causes performance degradation.
 The same result occurs for VHDX disks with a logical-sector size of 512 bytes.

-It's possible to configure VHDX files to expose as a 4-KB logical-sector size disk.
+You can configure VHDX files to expose as a 4-KB logical-sector size disk.
 This implementation is an optimal configuration for performance for disks hosted on a 4-KB native physical device.
-However, be careful to ensure the 4-KB logical-sector size supports both the guest and application that use the virtual disk.
+However, make sure the 4-KB logical-sector size supports both the guest and application that use the virtual disk.
 The VHDX format works correctly on a 4-KB logical-sector size device.

-**Recommendation**: Avoid using 4-KB native disks with VHD and VHDX files, which can cause degraded performance.
-When 4-KB native disks are required, the VHDX format works correctly on a 4-KB logical-sector size device.
+We recommend you avoid using 4-KB native disks with VHD and VHDX files, as it can cause performance degradation.
+When your scenario requires 4-KB native disks, you should use the VHDX format on a 4-KB logical-sector size device.

 ## Pass-through disks